Webhook Payload Reference

 Request headers

-Every delivery includes these HTTP request headers:
+Every delivery carries these HTTP request headers:

 | Header | Description |